Budlee/Kings-bootcamp/Task-1/README.md

 ![Image 7](images/image7.png)

 ## [for loops](https://www.tutorialspoint.com/python/python_loops.htm)
-A for loop is way to look at each value in collection of values Let us say that we have a collection of values [1,2,3,4,5,6,7,8,9] and we assign this to a variable
+A for loop is way to look at each value in collection of values.
+Let us say that we have a collection of values `[1,2,3,4,5,6,7,8,9]` and we assign this to a variable
 ```python
 collection_of_numbers = [1,2,3,4,5,6,7,8,9]
 for number in collection_of_numbers:
     print (number)
 ```
-The line of code ```for number in collection_of_numbers:``` is saying we want to look at each of the values in collection_of_numbers and we will call that value number and that is how we will interact with it
+The line of code ```for number in collection_of_numbers:``` is saying we want to look at each of the values in `collection_of_numbers` and we will call that value number and that is how we will interact with it.

 It is possible to nest conditions in the for loop
 ```python